dbeley/steam_stats/README.md

 # steam_stats

-`steam_stats` is an python command-line utility to extract data from Steam games based on their appids.
+`steam_stats` is a python command-line utility to extract data from Steam games based on their appids.

 Data collected include: